 Think about the leaders you admire, the leaders you emulate.
 How did they get to be extraordinary?
 They mastered the art of extraordinary leadership.
-And now, with Leading the Charge, a series of highly-interactive training workshops, you can also learn the secrets to being an extraordinary leader – for your team or for yourself!
+And now, with our series of training workshops, you can also learn the secrets to being an extraordinary leader – of your team or of yourself!

 “Success comes to the person who does today what you were thinking about doing tomorrow.”
 Unknown

 Jack Welch, the legendary CEO and Leader of General Electric said, “The team with the best players wins.”
 Welch created a culture dedicated to performance by finding and developing a group of drivers to meet Welch’s strategic goals.
 He called these people “Black Belts”; I call them Catalysts.
 Welch and his “Black Belts” led General Electric in an extraordinary transformation.
 During his twenty-year tenure as CEO, the value of General Electric went from $12 billion in 1981 to $280 billion in 2001.
 Welch’s strategy for growth and uncompromising excellence was spearheaded by his uncompromising leaders and their cadre of “Six Sigma” trained “Black Belts.”
 At GE, Jack Welch focused on recruiting, developing, and retaining business stars – Catalysts.
 All business leaders should examine this process in order to find their own Catalysts.

 Lead Your Way Solutions (LYWS) and FSR have formed an unaffiliated relationship through the SBA approved All Small Mentor Protégé Program and a subsequent joint venture company to provide staffing solutions in response to the evolving and diverse demands encountered by the Defense Health Agency and Veterans Health Administration.